Private equity firms keen on Singapore's CWT in logistics boom-sources

 The sources, who declined to be identified due to the sensitivity of the situation, said private equity firms had sounded out CWT's shareholders but there had been no formal approach yet.

-Japan Post, Nippon Express, KKR (KKR.N), Blackstone (BX.N), Bain Capital and CWT declined to comment.
+Japan Post, Nippon Express, KKR, Blackstone, Bain Capital and CWT declined to comment.

 C&P, in which CWT chairman Loi Kai Meng has a significant holding, acquired shareholding control of the logistics firm in 2004.
 CWT insiders, including the chairman and his family, own nearly 65 percent of the company, Thomson Reuters data shows.